 The chicken that's being perfectly barbecued on the grill most likely came from one of the five largest chicken producing states in the country, all located in the Southeast: Georgia, Alabama, North Carolina, Arkansas or Mississippi.

-Chicken is a great source of high quality protein,” she says.
-It is excellent source of vitamin B6 and niacin; a good source of phosphorus and has selenium.
+Chicken is a great source of protein and when it's eaten without the skin, it's a lot lower in calories from saturated fat.
 But if you love your BBQ sauce, beware!
-Depending on the brand, some barbecues sauces can really pack on the calories.
-Two tablespoons of sauce contains 45 calories, but can pack 254 milligrams of sodium and 8 grams sugar.
+Depending on the brand, some barbecue sauces can pack on the extras.
+Two tablespoons of sauce can add about 60 calories, 349 milligrams (mg) of sodium and be a source of added sugars.